wilmer1022/powerup-spring-webflux-ms/README.md

 - Java Development Kit (JDK) 17 or higher
 - Gradle 7.6 or higher

+## Microservices

+The application is composed of the following microservices:

+- **authentication_ms**: Microservice that manages user authentication and authorization.
+Run on port 8080.
+- **application_ms**: Microservice that manages application registration and management.
+Run on port 8081.

 ## TODO:

 - [ ] Add more documentation